Marshall McDougall: College career

-McDougall, who bats and throws right-handed, played college baseball for the Florida State University Seminoles (1999–2000), where he played under head coach Mike Martin and was a first team consensus All-American in 1999.
+McDougall, who bats and throws right-handed, attended Florida State University, and played college baseball for the Florida State Seminoles (1999–2000), where he played under head coach Mike Martin and was a first team consensus All-American in 1999.
 In that same year, he was a finalist for the Golden Spikes Award and the Dick Howser Trophy.
 He was named the Most Outstanding Player at the 1999 College World Series.

-He is most famous for his performance on May 9, 1999, where, against the University of Maryland Terrapins, his 7-for-7 performance at the plate with 6 home runs, 16 RBI, and 25 total bases shattered NCAA single game records in all three categories.
+On May 9, 1999, against the Maryland Terrapins, his 7-for-7 performance at the plate with 6 home runs, 16 runs batted in (RBIs), and 25 total bases shattered NCAA single game records in all three categories.

 After the 1999 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Professional career

-McDougall was drafted by the Oakland Athletics in the 9th round of the 2000 MLB Draft and played in the Athletics organization until July 30, 2002, when he was traded to the Cleveland Indians for Ricardo Rincón.
+McDougall was drafted by the Oakland Athletics in the 9th round of the 2000 MLB draft and played in the Athletics organization until July 30, 2002, when he was traded to the Cleveland Indians for Ricardo Rincón.
 After playing the rest of the season with Single-A Mahoning Valley and Double-A Akron, McDougall was selected in the 2002 Rule 5 draft by the Texas Rangers.
 He played in Texas' organization, making his MLB debut on June 7, 2005, until released on June 29, 2006.
 He played in the Los Angeles Dodgers organization in 2007 and the San Diego Padres organization in 2008.

 In 2009, McDougall played for the Broncos de Reynosa, and in 2010 he signed with the CPBL's Lions.
 He returned to the Broncos for the 2011 season.
 He has also played for the Algodoneros de Guasave in the Mexican Pacific League.